The0z/QuizWebServer/README.md

 ## Submitting Questions
 ![Submit Questions Gif](https://github.com/The0z/QuizWebServer/blob/main/gifs/SubmitQuestions.gif "Submit Questions") Everytime a team hits submit, the data will be sent to a MySQL database using PHP
+- Warns the user on submit that they cannot go back once they hit yes

 ## Waiting for Other Teams to Complete
 ![Waiting Gif](https://github.com/The0z/QuizWebServer/blob/main/gifs/WaitingForTeamsPage.gif "Waiting for Others")

 ## Teams Scoreboard Page
 ![Scoreboard Gif](https://github.com/The0z/QuizWebServer/blob/main/gifs/Scoreboard.gif "Scoreboard")
-Every teams answer will be shown allowing teams to compare themselves to each other and to prevent cheating!
+Every teams answers will be shown allowing teams to compare themselves to each other and to prevent cheating!
 - PHP is used to access the mySQL table database that contains all the teams data.
 - It will then convert the MySQL table into a vertical table (first row is table headers) for easy comparison

 ## Ending the Game and Starting Over
-![Startover Gif](https://github.com/The0z/QuizWebServer/blob/main/gifs/ResettingGame.gif "Resetting Game") Once the game is over, users can hit the start over button to delete their data
+![Startover Gif](https://github.com/The0z/QuizWebServer/blob/main/gifs/ResettingGame.gif "Resetting Game") Once the game is over users can hit the start over button to delete their data
 - This button will also automatically delete the team's data to save space on the MySQL database device